 How to carry AWS Monitoring with NetApp Cloud Insights

-To deploy NetApp on AWS please follow the steps as below:
+To deploy NetApp on AWS please follow the steps below:

 - Go to Cloud Volumes ONTAP from the products menu.

-- Start the free trail and there Select Cloud Volumes ONTAP for AWS.
+- Start the free trial and there Select Cloud Volumes ONTAP for AWS.